Skip to main content

 3. Make sure that your scale: section requests a sufficient but not excessive amount of resources.

-4. Once you deploy, set a production alias URL to simplify subsequent updates.
-Use it and not API URLs of squid versions to access your API e.g. from your frontend app.
+4. Set your deployment up for zero downtime updates.
+Use a tag-based URL and and not slot-based URLs to access your API e.g. from your frontend app.

 5. Make sure to use secrets for all sensitive data you might've used in your code.
 The most common type of such data is API keys and URLs containing them.